// Contains affiliate links

 Of course I managed to find a dog friend here as well.
 This little guy kept a close eye at all times in case any food accidentally fell on the floor.
 Or not so accidentally in my case!

 After settling into our bungalow, we rented a motorbike and headed for Crystal Bay.
 Being used to motorbiking all over Lembongan and Ceningan, we thought the supposed 5-minute drive would be a piece of cake.
 I see myself as a good driver, I even owned a scooter for a couple of years at home.
 But we soon got a taste of Penida’s bumpy and very steep roads.
-It all ended up with Ulrik walking and me turning off the engine and rolling down, trying my best to steer clear of the many potholes and not slip and fall the gravel.
+It all ended up with Ulrik walking and me turning off the engine and rolling down, trying my best to steer clear of the many potholes and not slip and fall on the gravel.
 Along the way we were passed my many locals smiling and laughing at us.
 Even three young girls on one motorbike (one holding a baby!!) rushed passed us down the hill without as much as touching the break.
 I just closed my eyes and hoped for the best.

-It says a lot when there’s no development happening at maybe the most tourist attractions on the island.
+It says a lot when there’s no development happening at maybe the most visited tourist attractions on the island.
 Just a couple of small traditional warungs serving some basic dishes, colds drinks and coconuts.
 I hope it stays like this!

 Crystal Bay is one of the best diving and snorkeling spots around, so charter boats from Bali came and went all the time.
 But on the beach, there were only about ten other tourists and some local kids playing in the waves.
 Snorkeling gear is available for rent in various places along the beach.